 According to various scientists, it was this eruption which gave rise to the Grand Cone of Vesuvius.
 Several other eruptions took place in the years 202, 472, 685, 1036, and 1139 AD and a very violent eruption occurred in 1631, when all of the villages located at the foot of the mountain were destroyed as the lava billowed into the sea, killing over 40,000 people.

-Thankfully the volcano has not erupted since, although there have been various seismic phenomena that have taken place that prove Vesuvio is still quite active.
+Thankfully the volcano has not erupted since, although there have been various seismic phenomena that took place and prove Vesuvio is still quite active.
 In recent years the volcano has been studied very closely and various forecasts for future eruptions have been made.
-The observatory of Volcanology is located in the observatory zone in Ercolano, which is located within the territory of the national park.
+The observatory of Volcanology is located in the observatory zone in Ercolano, within the territory of the national park.
 The observatory was built in the 19th century and was the first of its kind in the world.
 The first ever volcanological and seismic research took place here.